 GeneCards Summary for IFNL3 Gene

 IFNL3 (Interferon Lambda 3) is a Protein Coding gene.
 Diseases associated with IFNL3 include Hepatitis C Virus and Ifnl3-Related Altered Drug Metabolism.
-Among its related pathways are PEDF Induced Signaling and Toll-Like receptor Signaling Pathways.
+Among its related pathways are all-trans-Retinoic Acid Mediated Apoptosis and Innate Immune System.
 GO annotations related to this gene include receptor binding and cytokine activity.
 An important paralog of this gene is IFNL2.

 UniProtKB/Swiss-Prot for IFNL3 Gene